-HIRE DATE POSITION TITLE l re quest a Family/Medical leave for the following reaso n (check one): The birth of child and/or care of such child.
-Birth The placement of a child for adoption or foster care.
-In order to care for an immediate family member because such family has a serious health condition. ) } Charle Ones Club Parent Medical certification required with application.
-If an emergency situation, medical certification is required within 15 calendar days.
-Employee's own serious health condition that mak his/her position.
-Medical certification required wi is required within 15 calendar days. es the employee unable to perfo th application.
-If an emergency rm the essential functions of situation, medical certification Leav e will be taken on a: Continuous basis Intermittent (e.g. Separate blocks of time) or Reduced Leave Schedule (reduced hours per day or week) as follows: Leave will begin on first day off work: Expected data to return to work: ear) (month/day/year) Expected date to return to work: (month/day/year) , If the duration of my family/medical leave (total of paid and unpaid time) does not exceed 12 weeks, I will be returned to my same or equivalent position.
+NAN 1E DEPT:

+· · · · · · · · · · · · · · · · · · · DATE

+HIRE DATE POSITION TITLE

+l re I request a Family/Medical leave for the following reason (check one):

+The birth of child and/or care of such child.
+Birth date

+The placement of a child for adoption or foster care.

+In order to care for an immediate family member because such family has a serious health condition.

+Check One: Child Spouse Parent

+Medical certification required with application.
+If an emergency situation, medical certification is req within 15 calendar days.

+Employee's own serious health condition that makes the employee unable to perform the essential functions of his/her position.
+Medical certification required with application.
+If an emergency situation, medical certificat is required within 15 calendar days.

+Leav e will be taken on a:

+Continuous basis

+Intermittent (e.g. Separate blocks of time) or Reduced Leave Schedule (reduced hours per day or week) as follows:

+Leave will begin on first day off work:

+Expected date to return to work: ear)

+(month/day/year)

+If the duration of my family/medical leave (total of paid and unpaid time) does not exceed 12 weeks, I will be returned to my same or equivalent position.
 I understand that if my family/medical leave should exceed 12 weeks, I will be returned to my same or similar position, only if available, in accordance with applicable laws.
-If my same or similar position is not available, I understand that I may be terminated. • , EMP EMPLOYEE'S SIGNATURE DATE
+If my same or similar position is not available, I understand that I may be terminated.

+. -

+EMPLOYEE'S SIGNATURE DATE
-Return to: Personnel Department

-2250 Central Avenue, Room 350

-Alameda CA 94501
+Reti urn to: Personnel Department 2250 Central Avenue, Room 350 Alameda CA 94501